aliceliveprojects/pi_scalextric/README.md

 ## Project Structure
 * [pi_scalextric_mqtt](https://github.com/aliceliveprojects/pi_scalextric_mqtt) contains mqtt broker setup, python scripts and configuration files
 * [pi_scalextric_spwa](https://github.com/aliceliveprojects/pi_scalextric_spwa) contains a simple single page web app to control scalextrix cars via mqtt
+* [alice-mqtt-broker](https://github.com/aliceliveprojects/alice-mqtt-broker) contains an Aedes MQTT broker implementation, with in-memory persistence, ready for deployment on Heroku.
+Supports websockets only.
+* [alice-mqtt-dynamic](https://github.com/aliceliveprojects/alice-mqtt-dynamic) contains an implementation of the Node-RED mqtt-dynamic node, which supports communication to an MQTT broker via websockets.

 ---

-### TL;DR – *You can skip most of this article if you do the following:*
+# Summary
+This is the parent project covering the above projects, which use a Rasberry Pi to  control a modified Scalextric set.

+1. Set-up a development system connecting the Raspberry Pi and your PC / Mac, via a local network connection, using a router.
+1. Deploy `alice-mqtt-broker` to Heroku.
-1) Clone `pi_scalextric_mqtt` onto Raspberry Pi
+1. Clone `pi_scalextric_mqtt` onto Raspberry Pi:

-1) Edit the `config.json`, `resources.json` and `sensors.json` files with appropriate details
+   1. Edit the `config.json`, `resources.json` and `sensors.json` files with appropriate details

-1) Run `node-red-start` and copy the `mqtt_flow.json` flow
+   1. Run `node-red-start` and import the `mqtt_flow.json` flow into Node-RED

-1) Change global context: configPath to the absolute path to the `config.json` file
+   1. Change global context: configPath to the absolute path to the `config.json` file

-1) Setup new Mqtt connections for each Mqtt module and deploy
+   1. In Node-RED:  Setup new Mqtt connections for each Mqtt module and deploy
+1. Clone `alice-mqtt-dynamic` to the Raspberry Pi
+   1. Use the instructions in the repo to replace the mqtt-dynamic node with `alice-mqtt-dynamic`.
+1. Deploy `pi_scalextric_spwa` to GitHub pages.
+1. Create a QR Code wich will load the SPWA onto a recent Android or iPhone:

-1) Run `python qrCodeGen.py [PATH_TO_CONFIG_FILE] [HOST_OF_SPWA]`
+   1. On the RPi: Run `python qrCodeGen.py [PATH_TO_CONFIG_FILE] [HOST_OF_SPWA]`

-1) Generated Qr code can be scanned to direct users to SPWA
+   1. Generated Qr code can be scanned to direct users to SPWA

 ## How To

 Here's how I'm setting up the system:

-Please note: to run an MQTT server on Heroku will require a credit card, even if on a free tier.

-The best, safest, way to do this, is to obtain a top-up credit-card, such as one from [Pockit](https://www.pockit.com/) (Other Top-up cards are available).
-It will ensure that if something goes wrong, and a charge to the card is attempted, there are no funds available, and you won't fall into debt without being aware!

 1. Web: Create a project alias on a GMail account